 As the world is developing and making new technologies, chess hasn’t changed ever since it was invented.
 Automating the physical platform of the chess game is a big step to change the way we play chess.
 The user will be able to enjoy a fully automated game of chess in different formats.
 With the opponents moves completely automated.
 Various electronic components were used in the making of this project such as Controller, several actuators along with programing language C to achieve automation between software and hardware.
-The pieces are moved automatically from underneath the board using an electromagnet, which is moved around the board with a XY table.
+The pieces are moved automatically from underneath the board using an electromagnet, which is moved around the board with a XY table.1.
+INTRODUCTION

 Chess never changed since it was invented 1500 years ago.
 This project aims to bring a new experience for the chess players to enjoy.
 There are several aspects we should bear in mind before building such project: